Healthy Recipes Blog

 Jump to Recipe Review Recipe

-This delightfully flavorful keto chicken parmesan elevates the humble chicken breast into a true delicacy.
-Ready in about 30 minutes, this easy recipe is made with a coating of almond meal.
-It's just as good as the traditional recipe!
+This flavorful keto chicken Parmesan elevates the humble chicken breast into a delicacy.
+This easy 30-minute recipe is just as good as the original!

 Ingredients